 PLANNING COMMISSION RULES OF PROCEDURE

-RULES OF ORDER, ORGANIZATION AND OFFICERS
+RULES OF ORDER, ORGANIZATION, AND OFFICERS

 RULES OF ORDER

-Except as otherwise provided in these Rules of Procedure, "The Standard Code of Parliamentary Procedure 4th Edition," shall be used as a guide to the conduct of the meetings of the Planning Commission; except as may otherwise be provided by applicable law, no omission to conform to said rules of order shall in any instance be deemed to invalidate any action taken by the Commission.
+Except as otherwise provided in these Rules of Procedure and the Brown Act, the latest edition of "The Standard Code of Parliamentary Procedure," shall be used as a guide to the conduct of Planning Commission meetings.
+Except as may otherwise be provided by applicable law, no omission to conform to said rules of order shall be deemed to invalidate any action taken by the Planning Commission.

 ORGANIZATION

-The Planning Commission shall consist of seven regular members and two alternate members and shall be organized and exercise such powers as prescribed by Ordinance of the City of Moreno Valley.
+The Planning Commission shall consist of seven (7) Regular Commissioners and two (2) Alternate Commissioners and shall be organized and exercise such powers as prescribed by ordinance and/or resolution of the City Council and applicable law.

 OFFICERS